Xilinx/Embedded-Design-Tutorials/docs/Introduction/Zynq7000-EDT/5-using-gp-port-zynq.md

     for the Timer interrupt to happen.
 After the Timer interrupt happens, LED DS23 switches ON and restarts execution.

+See the [next chapter](./6-using-hp-port.md) for information about using the HP slave port with AXI CDMA IP.

 © Copyright 2015–2021 Xilinx, Inc.